ArduPilot/ardupilot_wiki/dev/source/docs/unit-tests.rst

 Using with Valgrind
 ...................

-The tests can be run under Valgrind's memcheck too to to trace memory problems:
+The tests can be run under Valgrind's memcheck too to trace memory problems:

 ::